kentshaffer/mysql_employee_tracker/README.md

 My name is Kent SHaffer and I am a student in UCSD's full stack web development bootcamp.
 Prior to starting the program I had zero code experience, so it feels I've been drinking in new information through a fire hose, but I have been loving learning, and I'm excited about all the possibilities that live within the scope of the technologies I have been learning.

-If you have any questions, or would like to get in contact, I can be reached at kentshaff@gmail.com
+If you have any questions or would like to get in contact, I can be reached at kentshaff@gmail.com

 ---